 Quality in Construction Summit

-This popular summit returns for 2019 looking at ways to improve the quality levels within the construction industry.
+This popular summit returns for 2020 looking at ways to improve the quality levels within the construction industry.
 It will explore both strategic and operational issues in this one-day event, and is a place to learn, share and develop ideas.

-This inclusive conference will be taking place at Leeds Beckett University.
-The theme for 2019 is ‘Productivity, Performance and Quality Conundrum’ and will discuss topics such as ‘Construction in a highly productive industry’.
+This inclusive conference will be taking place at Glasgow Caledonian University.
+The theme for 2020 is ‘Building A Common Good In Construction’ and will discuss topics such as sustainable development, community engagement and Industry 4.0.

 A niche event, aimed at those contractors involved in the remediation of contaminated land.
 It looks at the latest innovations that can help with the diagnosis and management of this tricky area, with key speakers.